-- BS in Elementary Education - BA in Music Education (offered in conjunction with the Performing Arts Department) - The Teaching English to Speakers of Other Languages (TESOL) Minor(offered by the Communication Arts Department) is also available.
+- · BS in Elementary Education - BA in Music Education (offered in conjunction with the Performing Arts Department) - · BA (Post Baccalaureate) in American Culture and Language - The Teaching English to Speakers of Other Languages (TESOL) Minor (offered by the Communication Arts Department) is also available.
 More information about the programs and faculty of the Undergraduate Teacher Education Department can be found on the Undergraduate Education Degree Program page.